earnivore/Packer-and-Ansible-Imaging/README.md

 ## Terraria Server Options

 Terraria options are passed for a headless server start in `config_file.txt`.
 The base options provided in the file are insecure and should be changed.
+The config file is sourced from: https://terraria.fandom.com/wiki/Server

 ## References